Healthdirect Free Australian health advice you can count on.

 What is being done to minimise the harm caused by opioid use in Australia?

 The Australian Government is working with healthcare professionals to reduce harm caused by prescription and non-prescription opioids.
-Doctors carefully examine the reasons people are prescribed opioids and check if there are other treatments that could serve them better.
+Doctors carefully examine why you are prescribed opioids and check if there are other treatment options to manage your pain.

-The number of doses of opioid medications in some packs initially prescribed to people for short-term pain relief has been reduced to decrease the risk of harm from unused opioids.
+The number of doses of opioid medicines prescribed for short-term pain relief has been reduced.
+This aims to decrease the risk of harm from unused opioids.
 Larger pack sizes are still available for people who need them.

-If you require opioid treatment for a long period of time, such as if you have cancer or are receiving palliative care, you'll still be able to receive your medication in the same way, with the same pack sizes, as you do now.
+If you need opioid treatment for a long period of time, for example, if you have cancer or are receiving palliative care, you will still be able to receive your medicine in the same way, with the same pack sizes.

 If you are taking prescription opioid medicines, there are ways to help keep yourself safe:

-• Only use medicines that have been prescribed for you and take them exactly as prescribed by your doctor.
+• Only use medicines that are prescribed for you.
+Take them exactly as your doctor prescribes.

-• Don't consume alcohol, benzodiazepines, cannabis or illegal drugs while taking opioid medicines.
+• Avoid alcohol, benzodiazepines, cannabis and illegal drugs while taking opioid medicines.

-• Learn how naloxone can be used to reverse an overdose (including accidental overdose) and share this information with those close to you.
+• Learn how naloxone can be used to reverse an overdose (including accidental overdose) and share this information with people at risk and people who live with them.

-• Discuss any side effects you experience with your doctor.
+• Discuss any side effects you are having with your doctor.

-If you have opioid medicines at home that you don't need anymore, you can return them to any pharmacy for safe disposal.
+If you have opioid medicines at home that you do not need anymore, ask your doctor or pharmacist how you can safely get rid of them.

-If you are taking a prescription opioid you should check in with your doctor frequently to make sure that it is still the best treatment option for you.
+• are taking an opioid medicine and you want to make sure it is still the right treatment for you

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.